Difference Between Lupus and Fibromyalgia

 Lupus vs Fibromyalgia

 Lupus causes inflammation and can affect almost any and every part of the body.
-There are treatments available for this condition, but this condition can’t be fully cured.
+Treatments are available for this condition, but this condition can’t be fully cured.

-Furthermore, people with Fibromyalgia are more sensitive to pain in unaffected areas of the body as well.
+Furthermore, people with Fibromyalgia are also more sensitive to pain in unaffected areas of the body.
 This phenomenon is known as abnormal pain perception processing.
 It is a chronic condition.

 Comparison Table